chriss1245/data_science/README.md

 ## Some of my most relevant projects:

-* [Death penalty opinion](https://chriss1245.github.io/death_penalty_nlp/): NLP + Naive Bayes to determine if someone is in favor or against of death penalty based on their tweets.
+* [Death penalty opinion](https://chriss1245.github.io/death_penalty_nlp/) [R]: NLP + Naive Bayes to determine if someone is in favor or against of death penalty based on their tweets.

-* [Sentiment Analysis with LDA](https://chriss1245.github.io/latent_dirichlet_allocation-case-study/): Latent Dirichlet allocation for topic modeling used to model sentiments that tweets transmit.
+* [Sentiment Analysis with LDA](https://chriss1245.github.io/latent_dirichlet_allocation-case-study/) [R]: Latent Dirichlet allocation for topic modeling used to model sentiments that tweets transmit.